Eomys/MoSQITo/validations/sq_metrics/tonality_aures/README.md

 C = 1.09
 ```

-The current implementation clips the result to:
+The implemented value is clipped to:

 ```text
 K <= 1.0 t.u.
 ```

-to preserve the expected interpretation of the Aures reference signal.
+This preserves the interpretation of the Aures reference signal as the calibration reference.

 ## Code-to-Equation Mapping

-The most direct mapping between formulas and code is:
+The correspondence between the principal formulas and the implementation is as follows:

 - spectrum and `L_k`:
   `_compute_power_spectrum` and `levels_db`